joshcampbell/dotfiles/PLAN.md

 # ideas

+- personal / work distinction
+  - calibre is the only relevant package atm
 - offer choice of tmux bar colors
   - (easily tell what you're sshed into)
    - pass in via CLI with e.g. `--extra-vars "tmux-bar-color=orange foo=bar"`